jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ### Assets pipeline and build tools

 Eleventy doesn't have an asset pipeline or a build tool by default.
-I almost always integrate it with build tools, be it with NPM scripts, Gulp, Webpack or any other alternative.
+I almost always integrate it with build tools, be it with NPM scripts, Gulp, Webpack or any other alternatives.

 When you start using build tools to create an assets pipeline, you will likely have to modify your `addPassthroughCopy` and ignore assets directories that will not need to be handled by Eleventy because your build tools and scripts will take care of them and generate what you need in your `./dist` directory.

-If, for example, you are using NPM scripts to build your CSS from Sass files or you use Webpack to handle your JavaScript pipeline, you will have to make the following modifications:
+If, for example, you are using NPM scripts to build your CSS from Sass files or if you use Webpack to handle your JavaScript pipeline, you will have to make the following modifications:

 **.eleventy.js**
 ```js